acoli-repo/corpus-tools/src/INSTALL.md

 # TEITOK TOOLS

-This folders contain some tools that make TEITOK work faster and more smoothly.
-These are source code files that need to be compiled on the local server
+This folder contains some dedicated command-line tools that make TEITOK work faster.
+Not all of these tools are required for TEITOK to work, this is what they do:

+* TT-CWB-ENCODE is the encoding tool that creates a CWB corpus directly from the XML files

+* TT-XIDX is a tool that renders an XML fragment for tokens and regions in the CWB corpus

+* TT-CQP is dedicated CQL interpreter that has improved support for statistical data and can work with dependency relations

 * NeoTagXML is the TEITOK internal POS tagger that tags directly on XML files.
 It is a rewrite of the NeoTag tagger, and reads directly from TEITOK settings.xml files to obtain parameter settings.

 * NeoTagTrain is the training program to create parameter files for NeoTagXML

-* TEITOK-verticalize is a program that creates .vrt files from TEITOK that can be used for CWB or NoSketchEngine - (deprecated)

-* XPath-Query is a quick tool to run an XPath query on a collection of XML files - (deprecated)

 ## Compilation instructions